 AMY GOODMAN: It’s great to have you with us.
 You’re beginning your tour across the United States.
 The book is called No Is Not Enough.
 What do you mean?

 NAOMI KLEIN: Well, as you know, Amy, I have been covering crises and major shocks to countries for a long time.
-And to be honest with you, when I wrote The Shock Doctrine and it came out 10 years ago, I actually kind of thought no was enough, in the sense that I thought that if we understood this particular tactic—and what I mean by "the shock doctrine" is the ways in which large-scale shocks to societies, large-scale crises, economic crises, wars, coups, natural disasters, has systematically been used by right-wing governments, using the disorientation and the panic in society, to push through a very radical, pro-corporate agenda.
+And to be honest with you, when I wrote The Shock Doctrine and it came out 10 years ago, I actually kind of thought no was enough, in the sense that I thought that if we understood this particular tactic—and what I mean by “the shock doctrine” is the ways in which large-scale shocks to societies, large-scale crises, economic crises, wars, coups, natural disasters, have systematically been used by right-wing governments, using the disorientation and the panic in society, to push through a very radical, pro-corporate agenda.
 You know, and I have been on the show many times talking about examples of this, like Hurricane Katrina and how that tragedy and the dislocation of the residents of that city was used to privatize the school system, attack public housing, introduce a tax-free free enterprise zone under George Bush’s administration.
 But after that book came out—it came out in 2007—we had the 2008 financial crisis.
 And all around the world, people did say no. You know, people knew that they were being forced to pay for the crisis of the bankers.
 They took to the streets.
 They occupied plazas.
 They stayed there for months.
-They said, "No. No more."
+They said, “No. No more.”
 But they didn’t, in so many cases, have a plan for what to do instead, beyond just, you know, we don’t want the austerity, we don’t want the attacks.
 There wasn’t a credible plan put forward, in many cases, for how we could have a different and better economy, that responded to the underlying reasons why we are seeing these shocks.

 And so, I think in this moment where Trump is this sort of rolling shock—you know, every day there’s some shocking news.
 We just heard a few examples of it in the headlines.
 Behind the scenes, we’re seeing that same agenda advance very quickly.
 I’m concerned about what’s going to happen if they have even larger shocks to exploit, not the shock of just Trump himself and what he’s doing and the various investigations, the various gaffes, the various palace dramas, the rest of it, but I think it’s really crucial that in preparing for that, we understand that there has to be a yes, what we want instead of the shock doctrine.
 So that’s why I called it No Is Not Enough and put a great big “No” on the cover, because I just want to make sure no one misses that message, because it’s a hard-won insight after many years.